bartektenDev/FireLink/README.md

 We only need the value so copy that for the next step.

 5. In the root folder of FireLink open the popup.js file.
 Scroll down till you see the
 variable: deviceToken.
 In the quotations paste the token you copied.
+Here's an example how it should look.

 ```sh
 function sendData()